Murders of Albert Alfonso and Paul Longworth

-In the late hours of 10 July 2024, two suitcases containing human remains were found on Clifton Suspension Bridge in Bristol, in the South West of England.
-The suitcases were found by bystanders who stopped a man acting suspiciously.
-A manhunt soon ensued, with police searching for one person in connection with the remains.
-The person was identified as Colombian national Yostin Andres Mosquera.
-Police arrested him on 13 July 2024 at Bristol Temple Meads railway station.
+On 10 July 2024, suitcases containing human remains were found on Clifton Suspension Bridge in Bristol, in the South West of England, by bystanders who stopped a man acting suspiciously.
+A manhunt ensued, with police searching for a man in connection with the remains.
+The man was identified as Colombian national Yostin Andres Mosquera, who was subsequently arrested on 13 July 2024 at Bristol Temple Meads railway station.

 It was soon discovered that the murders were committed in London where police found victims' missing body parts.
 In July 2025 at Woolwich Crown Court, Mosquera was convicted for the double murder.